-Please note that Little Giants closes at 12:30 p.m. on Christmas Eve and New Year's Eve when they fall on a weekday.
+Please note that all programs close at 12:00 p.m. and the centre closes at 12:30 p.m. on Christmas Eve and New Year's Eve when they fall on a weekday.

 Safe Arrival

 Parents must drop their child off directly to the room in which they are enrolled.
 For the safety of your child, it is important that parents confirm that a staff member is in the room and knows that your child has arrived.
 Staff will document the arrival of your child via Lillio when they enter the room.
 If there are any issues of which staff should be aware regarding your child's health and/or change in the pick-up procedures, it should be shared with the teacher at the time of drop off.
 This is also a good time to share your observations with your child's teacher regarding your child's development or interests that will help the staff in planning activities for your child and the others in the room.